Costello Syndrome – Definition

 Diagnosis

 The diagnosis is made clinically based on the characteristic features (see below).
-In many cases, evidence of an HRAS mutation can be detected by sequence analysis or targeted mutation analysis.
+In many cases, evidence of a pathogenic variant HRAS can be detected by sequence analysis or targeted pathogenic variant analysis.

 Differential Diagnoses